1896 Mauser

 D.R.P.u.A.P.

 Despite popular belief, the vast majority of these guns are semi-autos.
-There is a full auto or machine gun version, but those are rare in the United States, and must be registered as machine guns.
-A hefty number of these full autos have been remanufactured as semi-autos and imported into the US over the last twenty years or so.
+There is a full auto or machine gun version, but those are rare in the United States, and must be registered as machine guns or there could be Federal hell to pay.
+A hefty number of these full autos have been remanufactured as semi-autos and imported into the US some forty years ago.
 These remanufactured guns are not machine guns and do not have to be registered as such.
+The big deal with these conversions is that they have detachable box magazines, which very nearly 100% of the original semi-autos do not.

 Mauser made some relatively weird semi-auto variations in the early days of production, but after 40,000 or so guns, things settled down, and the factory thereafter manufactured only five major varieties of semi-autos.
 And here they are -